Nihal-Ahamed-MS/EMUSIC/README.md

 # E MUSIC

-E MUSIC is a music player built with React with Typescript and Firebase.
+E MUSIC is a music player built with React (Typescript) and Firebase.

 ## Project Overview
-This E MUSIC fetch a list of songs and shows to user.
-User is able to listen the songs if he/she likes it, they add it to their library if he/she is signed in.
+E MUSIC is a music player built with React and Firebase.
+This E MUSIC fetches a list of songs and shows it to the user.
+The user is able to listen to the songs, if he/she likes it they add it to their library if he/she is signed in.
 E MUSIC has a custom music player component that plays songs.
-Also user can search songs.
+Also, users can search songs.

 ## Functionlity
 - Play, Pause, Next, Previous, Fast Forward, Rewind a song.